flatironinstitute/nemos/docs/developers_notes/basis_module.md

 1. Checks that the inputs all have the same sample size `N`, and raises a `ValueError` if this is not the case.
 2. Checks that the number of inputs matches what the basis being evaluated expects (e.g., one input for a 1-D basis, N inputs for an N-D basis, or the sum of N 1-D bases), and raises a `ValueError` if this is not the case.
-3. Checks that the output of the method does not exceed `gb_limit` GB of memory size.
-This size limit is specified at class initialization.
-4. Calls the `_evaluate` method on the input, which is the subclass-specific implementation of the basis set evaluation.
+3. Calls the `_evaluate` method on the input, which is the subclass-specific implementation of the basis set evaluation.
-5. Returns a numpy array of shape `(N, n_basis_funcs)`, with each basis element evaluated at the samples.
+4. Returns a numpy array of shape `(N, n_basis_funcs)`, with each basis element evaluated at the samples.

 ### The Public Method `evaluate_on_grid`